MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-overview.md

 You can also [build your own connector](https://docs.microsoft.com/graph/search-concept-overview).

 ### Connectors by Microsoft
 The Microsoft Graph connectors preview release includes 6 Microsoft-built connectors.
-You can set them up in the [Microsoft 365 admin center](https://admin.microsoft.com) and learn how to [Set up your Microsoft-built connector](configure-connector.md).
+You can set them up in the [admin center](https://admin.microsoft.com) and learn how to [Set up your Microsoft-built connector](configure-connector.md).

 The following sections provide brief descriptions for these Microsoft-built connectors.
 You can get more information in the linked articles for each connector.